-(j) CalPERS Retirement.
-County Supervisors are eligible to participate in the County retirement program as contracted through California Public Employees' Retirement System ("CalPERS").

-Participation in the retirement plan shall be consistent with the requirements of the California Public Employees' Pension Reform Act of 2013 as it is currently enacted and as it is amended in the future, and its implementing regulations, referred to hereinafter collectively as "PEPRA."
-To the extent PEPRA conflicts with any provision of this section, PEPRA will govern.

-New County Supervisors should contact CalPERS or County personnel for information about the retirement formula they qualify for based on their date of hire/date they are sworn in as a County Supervisor.

-(k) Employer Paid Member Contribution to CalPERS Retirement.
-Effective the first full pay period of September 2002, County shall pay fifty (50%) percent of each County Supervisor's normal member contribution as an Employer Paid Member Contribution (EMPC).
-Effective the first full pay period of January 2003, the EPMC shall be paid at one hundred (100%) percent of each County Supervisor's normal member contribution.
-This shall only apply to County Supervisors sworn in before January 1, 2013 ("Classic" Members).

-Any County Supervisor sworn in on or after January 7, 2013 will contribute the employee share of their CalPERS pension.

-Pursuant to the California Public Employee's Pension Reform Act of 2013 and all applicable amendments thereto, for employees newly hired on or after January 1, 2013 the employee member contribution will be fifty (50%) percent of the total normal cost (as determined by CalPERS), and the County shall not contribute to the member contribution/employee share.
-The member contribution will not exceed twelve (12%) percent, in accordance with the California Public Employee's Pension Reform Act of 2013.

-(l) CalPERS Military Service Credit.
-Supervisors are entitled to military service credit in accordance with California Government Code Section 21024.
+(i) CalPERS Retirement.

+Employees hired prior to November 2, 2012, will receive the 2% at 55 miscellaneous CalPERS formula with the one (1) year final average compensation period.
+For employees sworn in before January 7, 2013, the County will pay three and a half percent (3.5%) of the employee’s contribution to CalPERS and report the employer payment of the member contribution to CalPERS as additional compensation for retirement purposes.

+Employees hired after November 1, 2012, who are not classified as a new member will receive the 2% at 60 miscellaneous CalPERS formula with the three (3) year final average compensation period.
+For employees sworn in on or after January 7, 2013, the County will pay three and a half percent (3.5%) of the employee’s contribution to CalPERS and report the employer payment of the member contribution to CalPERS as additional compensation for retirement purposes.

+Employees hired after December 31, 2012, who are classified as a new member will receive the 2% at 62 miscellaneous CalPERS formula with the three (3) year final average compensation period.
+These employees pay one half of the total normal cost as determined annually by CalPERS on a pre-tax basis.

+All miscellaneous retirement formulas have the following optional CalPERS retirement benefits:

+Sick Leave Service Credit

+Military Service Credit § 21024

+Non-Industrial Disability Standard

+Post-Retirement Death Benefits:

+$500 Lump Sum

+2% Retirement COLA

 (m) Retiree Health Insurance Benefits.
-Each County Supervisor qualified for CalPERS retirement, who elects to continue participating in the County health plans, shall receive a County contribution of fifty (50%) percent of the PERS Choice employee only premium towards the health plan and a contribution of fifty (50%) percent of the dental health plan premium towards the dental plan.
+Each County Supervisor qualified for CalPERS retirement, who elects to continue participating in the County health plans, shall receive a County contribution of fifty (50%) percent of the PERS Platinum employee only premium towards the health plan and a contribution of fifty (50%) percent of the dental health plan premium towards the dental plan.

+Retiree Medical and Dental Insurance

+Employees hired prior to January 1, 2025, who maintain medical insurance through the County will receive reimbursement of insurance from the Auditor-Controller’s Office equal to one half of employee only CalPERS Region 1 Platinum premium minus the MEC.

+Employees hired into County service on January 1, 2025, or later, the County contribution to a retiree’s health insurance premium will be the minimum employer contribution required by CalPERS under the Public Employees’ Medical and Hospital Care Act (PEMHCA).

+Employees hired prior to January 1, 2025, who retire from the County may maintain dental insurance at a cost to the retiree of twenty-five dollars ($25.00) per month.

+Employees hired after December 31, 2024, who retire from the County may maintain dental insurance for the employee only at a cost of twenty-five dollars ($25.00) per month.

 (n) Long Term Disability.
-Each County Supervisors shall be covered by the County's long-term disability insurance policy.
+Supervisors are covered by the County’s long-term disability insurance policy.

+The County will discontinue providing employees with long-term disability insurance at midnight on January 31, 2027.

 (o) Office Equipment and Stipends.
-County Supervisors may elect to be issued County owned office equipment to be used at home office and services: computer; fax machine with phone service; printer; internet service w/DSL; phone service with long distance; cell phone service.
+Supervisors may elect to be issued County owned office equipment to be used at home office and services: computer; fax machine with phone service; printer; internet service; phone service with long distance; cell phone service.
 Equipment provided under this section shall remain County property and returned at the end of their service.
-In lieu of receiving services through the County, Supervisors may elect to obtain their own services and receive a stipend of Twenty-five and no/100ths ($25.00) Dollars per month for internet service with DSL, Thirty-five and no/100ths ($35.00) Dollars per month for basic cell phone service and Sixty and no/100ths ($60.00) Dollars per month for smart phone service.
+In lieu of receiving services through the County, Supervisors may elect to obtain their own services and receive a stipend of:

+Twenty-five dollars ($25.00) per month for internet service

+Thirty-five dollars ($35.00) per month for basic cell phone service

+Sixty dollars ($60.00) per month for smart phone service.

 Stipends will be taxable if considered income pursuant to state or federal regulations.